puppetsw/CivilSurveySuite/README.md

 * When user selects a line in traverse window it should clear the current traverse?
   * This should fix the issue with the basePoint not being set and zoom?
 * Add ability to select multiple lines.
+  * Pick in order, so we can test if the next line is connected to the previous.
 * Add load/save to traverse palette
 * Add Curves to traverse?